fitzage/strongspace-itunes/README.markdown

 Strongspace iTunes Backup plugin
 ================================

 This is a plugin for the [Strongspace gem](https://github.com/expandrive/strongspace-ruby) to automatically backup your iTunes Library to Strongspace.
 Currently it only works on Mac but will support windows soon enough.
+It's a branch off of expandrive's [iTunes backup plugin](https://github.com/expandrive/strongspace-itunes).

+Currently, the only modification is to exclude Album Artwork and .DS_Store files from the backup, assuming I did this correctly.

 Installation
 ------------